antimony-lang/antimony/docs/introduction/hello-world.md

 Now that you have installed Sabre, it is time to write our first program.
 This is a program that will simply print a string to the screen.

-> **Note:** Sabre is still at a very early state of development.
-Currently, the only way to print something to stdout is by returning a value from the `main` function.

 # Creating a project directory

 Let's begin by setting up our development workspace.
 Sabre really doesn't care where you store the code, so feel free to choose a different directory, than the one in this example.